+- Stopped, Fined, Arrested – Racial Bias in Policing and Traffic Courts in California, published in 2016, reveals a disturbing reality: our state has dramatic racial disparities in driver’s license suspensions and arrests related to unpaid traffic fines and fees, effectively creating modern debtor’s prisons.
 The report confirms what communities and advocates have been saying for years: people of color and poor people are disproportionately affected by police stops, driver’s license suspensions, and related arrests.
 In San Francisco, for example, Black residents are nearly 8½ times as likely to be arrested for failure to appear/pay as white residents.
 Comprehensive changes are needed to California’s court system and policing policies to end these unfair policies and practices.
-Share the report on social media with #StoppedFinesArrested!

-- Not Just a Ferguson Problem documented the exorbitant fines and fees California traffic courts attempt to extract from people who miss their court dates or payments.
-When the report was published in April 2015, more than 4 million Californians had suspended driver’s licenses for failure to pay court fines in full or to appear in court.
+- Not Just a Ferguson Problem: How Traffic Courts Drive Inequality in California, published in 2015, reveals shocking data which show that the injustices in California’s traffic courts rival those described in the Department of Justice’s 2015 report on Ferguson, Missouri.
+Not Just a Ferguson Problem documents the exorbitant fines and fees California traffic courts attempt to extract from people who miss their court dates or payments.
+When the report was published, more than 4 million Californians had suspended driver’s licenses for failure to pay court fines in full or to appear in court.
 The combined effect of these license suspensions and excessive fines has been disastrous for people already struggling to make ends meet.

 Debt Free SF